Cyh1345/COMPS381F-Project/README.md

 # CRUD service
 - Create

-	A item document contains the following attributes with an example created already:
+	A item document contains the following attributes, and an example is created already:
 	1)	Item ID (C309)
 	2)	Item Name (Sprite)
 	3)	Type (beverage)